osdnk/MRS/README.md

 ```
 in main directory

-You could watch given graphs or change something and generate them on your own
+You could watch given graphs or change something and generate them on your own.
 However, then you need to have `matplotlib` to print beautiful graphs :tada: